evainfeld/impakt-back/README.md

 **9**:

 S3 buckets used during stack deploymnet are not deleted after env deletation.
+If you want to recreate env called ex `develop` you need to manually remove each S3 with `develop` suffix and prefix.
+Otherwise `amplify env add` will fail.